lmondada/dphil-thesis/content/05_parallel/05_extraction.md

 [^whynphard]:
-    Hardness can be seen by considering the special case of the extraction problem in which all edits are compatible and no two edits have a parent-child relation: then there are no constraint on the solution space and the optimisation problem requires finding the minimum of an arbitrary oracle over $2^{|\mathcal{D}|}$ inputs.
+    Hardness can be seen by considering the special case of the extraction problem in which all edits are compatible and no two edits have a parent-child relation: then there are no constraints on the solution space and the optimisation problem requires finding the minimum of an arbitrary oracle over $2^{|\mathcal{D}|}$ inputs.